 1921 Tequila Cream: Delicious on ice or in hot coffee 9

 Mezcal is made in 8 specific regions of Mexico: Oaxaca, Durango, Guanajuato, Guerrero, San Luis Potosi, Tamaulipas, Zacatecas, and Michoacan.
-The hearts (Piñas) are cooked in an cone shaped earthen pit 10’ deep.
+The hearts (Piñas) are cooked in a cone-shaped earthen pit 10’ deep.
 Lined with volcanic rock the pit is fueled by mesquite wood and covered with a foot of earth.
 This underground “oven” smokes, cooks and

 caramelizes the piña over a multi-day cooking process.
 The piñas are then crushed, fermented and distilled.